Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ## Publishing the Developer Portal

-The APIM Developer Portal uses role-based access control (RBAC).
-After creating the APIM instance, you need to first **access the Developer Portal using the admin role**, which will trigger its activation.
+The Azure API Management Developer Portal uses role-based access control (RBAC).
+After creating the Azure API Management instance, you need to first **access the Developer Portal using the admin role**, which will trigger its activation.

-- Click the **Developer portal** link in the **Overview** blade of the APIM instance:
+- Click the **Developer portal** link in the **Overview** blade of the Azure API Management instance:

   ![APIM Developer Portal](../../assets/images/apim-developer-portal.png)